chargeflux/GunsmithBot/README.md

 cp .env.testing.sample .env.testing
 ```

-Enable integration testing environment variables as needed and the bot should be run at least once or run the database creation test first to instantiate the database.
+Enable integration testing environment variables as needed and the bot should be run at least once to instantiate the database.

 ```bash
 npm run test